Privatisation of Russia's Sovcomflot to take place in autumn-source

-MOSCOW, June 20 Privatisation of state shipping company Sovcomflot has been shifted to the autumn, a source close to the deal told Reuters on Tuesday.
+MOSCOW, June 20 (Reuters) - Privatisation of state shipping company Sovcomflot has been shifted to the autumn, a source close to the deal told Reuters on Tuesday.

 Two financial market sources told Reuters this month that privatisation of a 25 percent stake in Sovcomflot had been scheduled for early June but was later postponed.